Beautiful skin matters!

 So what should be in a face moisturiser?

 Well our skin naturally contains components and lipids that keep our skin supple and moisturised, this is referred to as the natural moisturising factor (NMF).

 When the NMF content of our skin is reduced the texture becomes rough, flaking and fine lines appear, impairing our natural skin moisturiser.

 So it makes sense, that a good face moisturiser should help to keep the structure of our epidermis (the outer layer of skin) intact.

 - Sodium PCA

 The Naked Truth

-A recent study found that a fairly mid range natural moisturiser, that contained botanical emollients and humectants, helped to improve the skins barrier function, increase the epidermal thickness of the skin and decrease the transepidermal water loss (TEWL) by 15% percent.
+A recent study found that a fairly mid range natural moisturiser, that contained botanical emollients, lipids and humectants, helped to improve the skins barrier function, increase the epidermal thickness of the skin and decrease the transepidermal water loss (TEWL) by 15% percent.

-And the selection of an appropriate moisturiser depends on a number of things including the vehicle, skin type, and the individual needs of that person,
+A well thought out formulation is key, and the selection of an appropriate moisturiser depends on a number of things; including the formulation, ingredients skin type and conditions, and the individual needs of the person,

 This is why I feel customisation is key, essentially giving you the tools to treat all of these requirements on different levels.